-PEST & BUILDING INSPECTION AGREEMENT TYPE OF PROPOSED INSPECTION
+PEST & BUILDING INSPECTION AGREEMENT TYPE OF PROPSED INSPECTION

 The Australian Standard for building inspections 4349.1-2007 and timber pest inspections 4349.3 requires that every pre-purchase inspection has a pre-engagement agreement accepted by the home purchaser (or their solicitor/conveyancer) before commencement of the inspection.
 To comply with the INDUSTRY standard and insurers requirements read and fill in the information below.